eaobservatory/caom2-util/README.rst

         caom2_summary some_caom2_document.xml

+* caom2_mod_release

+    Displays last modified and release dates for a CAOM-2 observation and its planes.

 Copyright
 ---------

 Copyright (C) 2015 Science and Technology Facilities Council.
+Copyright (C) 2015 East Asian Observatory.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by